How to Pay For College Without Help From Parents

 - How Much Can You Expect to Pay for College?

-When applying for financial aid, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA) to determine your expected family contribution (EFC) — the amount a college expects your family to pay toward the cost of your education.
+When applying for financial aid, you’ll need to fill out the Free Application for Federal Student Aid (FAFSA) to determine your expected family contribution (EFC), or the amount a college expects your family to pay toward the cost of your education.
 But what if your parents can’t or won’t assist with the expense?

-Don’t worry: it’s still possible to fund your tuition and expenses, even without your parents’ help.
-Here are some alternative solutions.
+Don’t worry, it’s still possible to fund your tuition and expenses—even without your parents’ help.

 The FAFSA considers students to be dependents, even if their parents aren’t contributing to their tuition.
 Moreover, the EFC is calculated according to your family’s ability to pay, not their willingness.

 However, there are some circumstances in which you may be considered an independent, meaning you can leave your parents’ information off the FAFSA and their financial circumstances won’t factor into your financial aid.

 To qualify as an independent, you must meet at least one of the following conditions:

 - You are an active duty member of the U.S. armed forces (training doesn’t qualify) or are a veteran.

 - You are or will be working on a master’s or doctoral program or degree.